-Walking Street is a 700-meter long street that starts at the southern-most end of Pattaya Beach Road and finishes at Bali Hai Pier.
-Including the approximate 500 meters of side streets (sois) between Walking Street and 2nd Road makes a total distance of about 1.2 kilometers, populated mainly by various nightlife venues.
+Walking Street is a 700-meter-long street that starts at the southernmost end of Pattaya Beach Road and finishes at Bali Hai Pier.
+Including the approximate 500 meters of side streets (sois) between Walking Street and 2nd Road, there’s a total distance of about 1.2 kilometers, populated mainly by various nightlife venues.

 Just look for the Walking Street Sign (photo above), that’s where Pattaya Beach Road ends, and Walking Street begins.

 Walking Street is so-called because, under normal circumstances, the street is closed to traffic from approximately 6 PM until the early hours of the morning

 Walking Street is the most famous entertainment and adult nightlife zone in Pattaya.
 As advertised by the bright neon signs, Walking Street is home to many of Pattaya’s most popular Agogo bars, discos, and nightclubs.

 With its canopy of vivid neon signs, the bar girls, the sexy shows, and due to its fame (or infamy), Walking Street is not only one of Pattaya’s premier nightlife hubs—it’s very much a tourist attraction in its own right.

 Even by day (photo above), before the neon lights flicker to life and the party starts, it’s well worth a walk down the most famous and possibly most photogenic street in Pattaya.

 Besides gogo bars, discos, and nightclubs, Walking Street is also home to numerous open-style beer bars, live music venues, restaurants, fast-food outlets, tailor shops, convenience stores, and cannabis cafes.

 Walking Street Agogo Bars

 Walking Street is home to more Agogo bars than any other nightlife zone in Pattaya, and debatably where you will find the sexiest girls in Pattaya.